Plumoll/SD/README.md

 ### Prerequisites

-Is necessary a configuration file (in .yaml format) located in the root direcory of the project, and named ibm_cloud_config with the following format:
+Is requiered a configuration file (in .yaml format) located in the root direcory of the project, and named ibm_cloud_config in order to have access to those services. ibm_cloud_config follows the following format:

 ```
 ibm_cf: